MDNich/SciTool/README.md

 3. Circuit Simulator
 4. Stoichiometry Reaction Solver
 5. Stoichiometry Mass Solver

-4,5 are available on latest commit, not release.
-Next release will include them.
 (credit for 4,5 goes to @thegail for his Swift 5 command line project [Stoichiometry](https://github.com/thegail/Stoichiometry))

 Current Dependencies: Must have Python3 installed and must have the following packages: